-- 4. Provide secure roof access from the interior of the building.
-Do not expose roof access to public view. - 5.
-Minimize visible, external features, such as overflows, and where needed design these to enhance the architecture of the building. - 6.
+- 4. Stucco shall be uniform in texture and pattern; paint shall be eggshell or flat in finish. - 5.
+Provide secure roof access from the interior of the building.
+Do not expose roof access to public view. - 6.
+Minimize visible, external features, such as overflows, and where needed design these to enhance the architecture of the building. - 7.
 Incorporate lighting, address signs, and incidental equipment attachments (alarm klaxons, security cameras, etc.) where exposed into the design of the building elevations.
 Exposed conduit, piping, or related materials is not permitted.